How Often Should You Appraise Antiques? Insurance, Estate, Tax

 Refresh when the antique has crossed into a different market tier because of new research, provenance, publication history, or attribution.

-Refresh when the old report relied on retail asking prices, outdated auction records, or a generic market rather than category-specific evidence.
+Refresh when the old report relied on retail asking prices, outdated auction records, or a generic market.

 Refresh before a high-stakes sale, loan, claim, estate distribution, or family buyout if the old report is being used as current evidence.